aspose-diagram/Aspose.Diagram-Documentation/german/java/getting-started/hello-world-example/_index.de.md

 ﻿---
-title: Hallo Welt Beispiel
+title: Hello World Beispiel
 type: docs
 weight: 100
 url: /de/java/hello-world-example/
 ---
-## **Hallo Welt Beispiel**
+## **Hello World Beispiel**
-Ein „Hello World“-Beispiel wird traditionell verwendet, um Funktionen einer Programmiersprache oder Software mit einem einfachen Anwendungsfall vorzustellen.
+A "Hello World" example is traditionally used to introduce features of a programming language or software with a simple use case.

-Aspose.Diagram for Java ist eine funktionsreiche Visio Dateiverarbeitung, die es Anwendungsentwicklern ermöglicht, Visio Funktionen zum Erstellen, Lesen und Konvertieren von Dokumenten in ihre Java Anwendungen einzubetten.
-Es unterstützt die Arbeit mit vielen gängigen Visio-Dateiformaten, einschließlich VSDX, VDX, VSD, VSX, VTX, VSSX, VSDM, VSSM, VSTM, VSS, VDST, VSS, VSS und VDW.
-Der API verfügt über starke Konvertierungsfunktionen zum Konvertieren von Visio-Diagrammen in eine Reihe von Formaten wie PDF, HTML, XML, SVG und XAML.
+Aspose.Diagram for Java is a feature-rich Visio file processing API that allows application developers to embed Visio document creation, reading & conversion features in their Java applications.
+It supports working with many popular Visio file-formats including VSDX, VDX, VSD, VSX, VTX, VSSX, VSDM, VSSM, VSTM, VDW, VSS, and VST.
+The API has strong conversion features to convert Visio Diagrams to a number of formats such as PDF, HTML, XML, SVG, and XAML.

 Nach[Installation Aspose.Diagram for Java](/diagram/de/java/installation/)In Ihrer Umgebung können Sie das folgende Codebeispiel ausführen, um zu sehen, wie Aspose.Diagram API funktioniert.